apache/bahir/sql-cloudant/README.md

 ###  Configuration on Spark SQL Temporary Table or DataFrame

-Besides all the configurations passed to a temporary table or dataframe through SparkConf, it is also possible to set the following configurations in temporary table or dataframe using OPTIONS:
+You can set the following configurations at temporary table or dataframe level, besides overriding any SparkConf configuration.

 Name | Default | Meaning
 --- |:---:| ---